Maternal Child Nursing Care Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 - NEW and UPDATED!
 Next Generation NCLEX® (NGN) examination-style case studies and NGN exam-style unfolding case studies provide preparation for the NGN exam.

 - NEW!
 Introduction of clinical judgment is included in the preface and in the text.

 - NEW!
 COVID-19 and Zika virus content is added.

 - NEW!
-New chapter on child with integumentary dysfunction includes the most up-to-date information.
+New chapter on child with integumentary dysfunction provides the most up-to-date information.